 In the modern era however, the American Silver Eagle is soaring high.
 The US Mint saw sales records smashed consecutively in 2008, 2009, 2010, and 2011 as a result of the market turmoil created by the Great Recession and the rising price of silver that occurred.
 Although it remained high in 2012 and 2013, the Silver Eagle failed to break sales records.
 However, in 2014 the Mint broke another record with 44.1 million coins sold, followed by 47.3 million in 2015.

 PCGS Certified American Silver Eagles don’t last long, and their enhanced value through certification is hard to match in another product.
 When you find an American Silver Eagle you want, the time to act is now.
 JM Bullion is ready to help you complete your purchase of PCGS Certified American Silver Eagle coins quickly and easily via our online payment systems.

 Your purchase through JM Bullion can be paid for using a variety of payment methods today.
-We accept all major credit/debit cards, with the exception of American Express.
-Bank wire transfers and PayPal fund transfers are the latest options available for payment, and paper checks are still accepted.
-Bank wire and PayPal transfers process the fastest, with credit/debit cards taking an average of one business day and paper checks taking upwards of six business days.
+We accept all major credit/debit cards.
+Bank wire transfers, Bitcoin, ACH, and PayPal fund transfers are the latest options available for payment, and paper checks are still accepted.
+Bank wire and PayPal transfers process the fastest, with credit/debit cards taking an average of one business day and paper checks and ACH taking upwards of six business days.

 All JM Bullion products over $99 are eligible for free standard shipping and insurance courtesy of JM Bullion.
 If you’d like to receive your products sooner, expedited shipping is available at an additional cost.
 The US Postal Service and UPS ship all JM Bullion products, which are packaged in discreet boxes to ensure the safety and security of your Wild Canada Series coins during shipping.
 Should your products become lost or stolen, we’ll provide you with a replacement product (if possible) or a full refund of your purchase price.